Taimi Soil Projects

 peppers, tomatoes, cherry tomatoes, transplant tomatoes, potatoes, carrots, beans green and yellow, broccoli, cabbage and cauliflower.

-They sell at Market on Main, as well as the Town and Country Farmers' Market in the museum on Saturdays and if you call ahead they sell out of their yard as well.
+They sell at Market on Main, as well as the Town and Country Farmers' Market in the Legion on Saturdays and if you call ahead they sell out of their yard as well.

 Contact: phone --- 403-722-3081